BlueBoxWare/LibGDXPlugin/README.md

 # LibGDXPlugin
-This unofficial plugin adds a number of LibGDX related code inspections for IntelliJ.
+This unofficial plugin adds a number of LibGDX related code inspections for IntelliJ and Android Studio.
 Java and Kotlin are supported.

 Currently available inspections: